 DSLBD operates annual programming grants and provides direct support to returning citizen-led small businesses and entrepreneurs.
 Aspire to Entrepreneurship started in 2016 at the request of Mayor Bowser as a pilot incubator program, and has grown to be an annual grant process to build the entrepreneurship ecosystem supporting justice-involved residents who are pursuing wealth-building through small business creation and growth.
 Residents re-entering from incarceration face unique challenges to employment; launching your own business can be empowering and liberating.

 Support for your business idea

-If you are a community volunteer or interested party or partner, please contact us to find out how to be involved in related trainings and meetings, connect with our partners, invest in or buy from Aspire graduates' businesses, learn more about the initiative, or become a business mentor.
-Please contact Kate Mereand at [email protected] You may also sign up for related events here: DSLBD Eventbrite.
+All of these programs have benefited from partnerships with community organizations and individual mentors.
+If you are interested in volunteering or working with Aspire to provide services, please reach out to If you are a community volunteer or interested party or partner, please contact us to find out how to be involved in related trainings and meetings, connect with our partners, invest in or buy from Aspire graduates' businesses, learn more about the initiative, or become a business mentor.
+Please contact Kate Mereand at [email protected] with subject line, “Supporting WeAspire”

 Core Program Description